albertwidi/go-project-example/README.md

 - project.staging.config2.toml
 - project.production.config2.toml

-Things got very messy indeed.

 Multiple configurations with environment state directive, usually used to address different configurations in each environments.
 For example, when a database is pointing to one instance in `dev` but not in `staging`, which completely different.
-Or, when doing doing some migration we want to get rid of some configuration variables in some environment.
+Or, when doing some migration we want to get rid of some configuration variables in some environment.
 This all are valid use-cases, and the given solution by using the environment state for configuration directive works.
 Usually, until the configuration is become too long and different for each environments, then turning into problems for the maintainers.

 As sometimes we need to run with some special configuration in non-production or in production environment, this might be able to achieved by using the combination of flags and configuration-file.
 Variables from flags and configuration is more clear and straightforward than `IsEnvrionment`, and can be used to checked the design choices, do we have too many hacks?
 Why?
 For whatever reason, the flags/configuration variables between environments should stay the same, to maintain consistency.

-But, in the end, it depends on each project policies and governance.
+But, in the end, it depends/back to each project policies and governance.

 ## Project Structure